ronliwag/StreamSpeech/README.md

 3. StreamSpeech can present intermediate results (i.e., ASR or translation results) during simultaneous translation, offering a more comprehensive low-latency communication experience.

 ## 🔥News
-- [2025.06.17] We are excited to extend the "All-in-One" feature of StreamSpeech to more general multimodal interactions via developing **Stream-Omni**. 👉Refer to [paper](https://arxiv.org/abs/2506.13642), [code & demo](https://github.com/ictnlp/Stream-Omni) for more details.
+- [2025.06.17] We are excited to extend the "All-in-One" feature of StreamSpeech to more general multimodal interactions via developing **Stream-Omni**. 👉Refer to [paper](https://arxiv.org/abs/2506.13642), [code & demo](https://github.com/ictnlp/Stream-Omni), [model](https://huggingface.co/ICTNLP/stream-omni-8b) for more details.
-  - Stream-Omni is an end-to-end language-vision-speech chatbot that simultaneously supports interactions across any combination of text, vision, and speech modalities.
+  - Stream-Omni is an GPT-4o-like language-vision-speech chatbot that simultaneously supports interactions across any combination of text, vision, and speech modalities.
   - Stream-Omni can simultaneously produce intermediate textual results (e.g., ASR transcriptions and model responses) during speech interactions, like the advanced voice service of GPT-4o.

 - [2024.06.17] Add [Web GUI demo](./demo), now you can experience StreamSpeech in your local browser.